exponea/exponea-android-sdk/Documentation/example-app.md

   > [`InAppContentBlocksFragment.kt`](https://github.com/exponea/exponea-android-sdk/blob/bf48aba5a58e5632bdc5d963c18ee24d7e200ec9/app/src/main/java/com/exponea/example/view/fragments/InAppContentBlocksFragment.kt)
   > [`fragment_inapp_content_blocks.xml`](https://github.com/exponea/exponea-android-sdk/blob/main/app/src/main/res/layout/fragment_inapp_content_blocks.xml)

-Try out the different features in the app, then find the customer profile in the Engagement web app (under `Data & Assets` > `Customers`) to see the properties and events tracked by the SDK.
+Try out the different features in the app, then find the customer profile in the {user.mkg} web app (under `Data & Assets` > `Customers`) to see the properties and events tracked by the SDK.

 If you left the `Registered` field blank, the customer is tracked anonymously using a cookie soft ID.
-You can look up the cookie value in the logs and find the corresponding profile in the Engagement web app.
+You can look up the cookie value in the logs and find the corresponding profile in the {user.mkg} web app.

-If you entered a hard ID (use an email address as value) in the `Registered` field, the customer is identified and can be found in Engagement web app by their email address.
+If you entered a hard ID (use an email address as value) in the `Registered` field, the customer is identified and can be found in {user.mkg} web app by their email address.

 > 📘
 >